-I’m the biggest lover of chai tea and like it more than coffee.
+I'm the biggest lover of chai tea and like it more than coffee.
 I love to experiment with chai.
-And when it comes to variations of Chai tea, I must say nothing beats a cup of ginger milk tea AKA adrak wali chai.
+And when it comes to variations of Chai tea, I must say nothing beats a cup of Indian ginger tea AKA adrak chai.

 - Relieving headache